 Non-exam assessment marked by the centre and moderated by AQA.

 Knowledge and understanding of choreographic processes and performing skills

 - Critical appreciation of own work

-- Critical appreciation of eight professional dance works in an anthology
+- Critical appreciation of six professional dance works in an anthology

 An important element of the study of dance includes exposure to live performances outside the school context.
 This can encourage students’ enthusiasm for the subject, as well as deepening their understanding.
 Homework set is of both a practical and written nature and, wherever appropriate, guidelines for completion of coursework will be sent home along with information about deadlines.